scale-lab/BLASYS/README.md

                  [--weight] \
                  [--single]
 ```
 First two arguments (input / testbench) are mandatory.
+You should also provide liberty file for synthesis.

 BLASYS takes a recursive partitioning scheme based on number of standard cells.
 Thus, number of partitions is optional.
-It also generates test bench automatically.
-Number of test vectors is optional, too.

 Default output folder is ``output``.
 Default step-size is 1.

-You can provide a list of error thresholds which are separated by comma.
+You can provide a list of error thresholds which are separated by comma, e.g. ``-ts 0.05,0.10``.
 If no threshold ``-ts`` is specified, BLASYS will keep running until all partitions reach factorization degree 1.

 BLASYS performs multi-track greedy exploration.
 The default number of tracks is 3.
 You can adjust the number by flag ``--track``.